CamiloDelReal/xorm_local_demo_one/README.md

 # XOrm persistance with One to One relationship
-One to One relationship using XOrm library
+One entity using XOrm library

 ### Features
 - Members